 요즘 날씨가 추워서 핫팩 쓰는데 꿀팁이네요 좋은 정보 감사합니다 ㅎㅎ

-◇ Effective when placed near the abdomen or chest
+◇Effective when placed near the abdomen or chest

-However, hot packs should be placed over clothing, not directly on bare skin.
-This is because there is a risk of low-temperature burns.
-According to a survey by the Korea Consumer Agency, from 2015 to 2017, a total of 226 cases of harm caused by hot packs were reported, with burns accounting for 197 cases (87.2%), the highest.
-It is safer to place them between clothing and outerwear or between underwear and clothing.
-In particular, adhesive hot packs are a major cause of low-temperature burns.
-Low-temperature burns refer to skin injuries caused by prolonged exposure to relatively low temperatures (40-70°C).
-Although adhesive hot packs are relatively small, they can generate heat for over 10 hours and reach temperatures as high as 70°C. Therefore, prolonged use can cause ▲redness of the skin ▲itching ▲blisters, and in severe cases, ▲skin necrosis or ▲ulcers.
+However, hot packs should be placed on clothing, not on bare skin, as they can easily cause low-temperature burns.
+According to a survey by the Korea Consumer Agency, a total of 226 cases of harm caused by hot packs were reported between 2015 and 2017, with 197 cases (87.2%) being burns.
+It's safer to place them between clothing and outerwear, or between underwear and clothing.
+In particular, "stick-on hot packs" are a major cause of low-temperature burns.
+Low-temperature burns occur when the skin is exposed to relatively low temperatures (40-70 degrees Celsius) for a long time.
+While stick-on hot packs are relatively small, they can generate heat for more than 10 hours, reaching temperatures as high as 70 degrees Celsius.
+Therefore, leaving them on for a long time can cause redness, itchiness, blisters, and in severe cases, skin necrosis or ulcers.

 ===========

-Low-temperature burns caused by hot packs are scary, right?
+Low-temperature burns from hot packs are scary.

 Would a hot pack be better?